mahedicse/microstack/README.md

 ## Creating an instance

-To create an instance (called "awesome") based on the CirrOS image:
+To create an instance (called "Test-VM") based on the CirrOS image:

-    microstack.launch cirros --name awesome
+    microstack.launch cirros --name Test-VM

 ## SSH to an instance